 Janet Nash House went on to win the North East RIBA Regional Award 2019 and two British Council for Offices’ (BCO) regional awards.

 24 King William Street

 Refurbishment rather than demolition and newbuild not only delivers environmental benefits but can create a more interesting building with real-life provenance.
 The £23 million renovation of 24 King William Street in London now joins the growing number of commercial premises that have been transformed using rainscreen cladding.
-Proteus SC TECU Brass panels and bespoke vertical fins and trim flashings, with an Artisan hand applied patinated finish, now create extraordinary ground level and street facing elevations.
+Proteus SC TECU Brass panels and bespoke vertical fins and trim flashings, with an Artisan hand applied patinated finish, now create an extraordinary ground level and street-facing elevations.
 The fins are complemented by Proteus SC perforated panels fixed over insulated spandrel panels within the curtain wall system.

 Proteus HR Graphite Grey Rheinzinc rainscreen panels were specified for rear elevations of the nine-storey building.
 The zinc material wraps up and over forming a curved zinc roofing system which blends vertical and horizontal elevations into one.
 We also supplied United Anodisers UnAtex cladding panels for integration within the windows on the top two floors.
-These flow up and onto the roof generating the patterned effect, while making is look like the façade and roof become one element.
+These flow up and onto the roof generating the patterned effect, while making it look like the façade and roof become one element.

 24 King William Street by Ben Adams Architects is a masterclass on how to make old buildings look and perform like new.